vinegarhq/vinegarhq.github.io/src/Sober/Installation/index.md

 #### Manual installation
 To use the manual installation, you need to download an APK.
 You should take note on which version of the APK Sober is asking.

-> You can download an APK from your local trusted APK site.
+> You can download an APK from a trustworthy APK site or mirror.
+Make sure the service you're using is trustworthy and hasn't tampered with the APK.
+In case of doubt, you should use the automatic installation instead.

 Once the APK is downloaded, select the APK from the file picker and Roblox should now be installed onto Sober.